 We are required by federal securities laws to document and test our internal control procedures in order to satisfy the requirements of the Sarbanes-Oxley Act of 2002 ("Sarbanes-Oxley"), which requires annual management assessments of the effectiveness of internal control over financial reporting.
 Effective internal controls are necessary for us to provide reliable financial reports and to effectively prevent fraud.
 The SEC's Sarbanes-Oxley rules require us to include a report by management on the effectiveness of our internal control over financial reporting in our Annual Reports on Form 10-K. Although we review internal control over financial reporting in order to ensure compliance with the SEC's Sarbanes-Oxley rules, if we fail to maintain effective internal control over financial reporting, we could be required to take costly and time-consuming corrective measures to remedy any number of deficiencies, significant deficiencies or material weaknesses, be required to restate the affected historical financial statements, be subjected to investigations and/or sanctions by federal and state securities regulators, and be subjected to civil lawsuits by stockholders.
-For instance, as described in "Item 9A. - Controls and Procedures" in our Annual Report on Form 10-K filed with the SEC for the year ended December 31, 2018, we identified a material weakness in our internal control over financial reporting as of December 31, 2018.
-Management, with oversight from the Audit Committee, implemented a plan to remediate this material weakness and completed remediation during 2019.
+For instance, as described in "Item 9A. - Controls and Procedures" in our Annual Report on Form 10-K filed with the SEC for the year ended December 31, 2018, we identified a material weakness and completed remediation during 2019.
 While the existence of this material weakness did not result in a restatement of previously issued interim or annual consolidated financial statements, we incurred substantial costs and utilized meaningful resources to remediate the material weakness during 2019.
-Any future failure to maintain effective internal control over financial reporting could result in the foregoing identified consequences and could cause investors to lose confidence in our
+Any future failure to maintain effective internal control over financial reporting 2019.
+Any future failure to maintain information and in our company and could cause a decline in the market price of our common stock.